Dr. Piotr Cienciala

 Hobbies: reading, music, camping, hiking, and spending time with family.

-Renee is currently an undergraduate in her senior year at UIUC majoring in Environmental Sustainability and minoring in Geography.
+Renee is a former undergraduate at UIUC majoring in Environmental Sustainability and minoring in Geography.
 She has thoroughly enjoyed all of her environmental courses, especially those surrounding topics such as water management, sustainable development and geographic information systems.
 Through her time as an undergraduate, she has developed a passion for environmental communications—allowing her to combine her interest in collaborating with a variety of people, while educating the public on environmental concerns.

 Hobbies and interests: running, playing volleyball, traveling to national parks, geology, music (trumpet player in the Marching Illini)